sschnoor/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 # Analyze data with Analysis Workspace

-Learn how to map data captured from an Adobe Experience Manager Site to metrics and dimensions in Adobe Analytics report suites.
-Learn how to build a detailed reporting dashboard using the Analysis Workspace feature of Adobe Analytics.
+In this tutorial, you will learn how to map data captured from an Adobe Experience Manager website to metrics and dimensions in an Adobe Analytics report suite.
+Using a ficticious company, WKND, the tutorial will show how the WKND marketing team can build a detailed reporting dashboard using Analysis Workspace.

 ## What you will build